cuckoong/fish_llr/README.md

 4. Visualize classification results with ml_acc_visualize_transgenic.py;

-Statistics for burst duration (using normalized)
+##### Statistics for burst duration (using normalized)
-1. generate label with ml_generate_label.py and save in Data/Quantization/Tg/{}W-batch{}/{}.npy
-2. get burst duration from data and check if fish do not move all the time, by stats_data_cleaning_burst.py
-3. normalized data (batch + well + baseline), visualize and statistical comparison (stats_normalized.py)

-Statistics for burst duration
-1. generate label with ml_generate_label.py and save in Data/Quantization/Tg/{}W-batch{}/{}.npy
-2. get burst duration from data and check if fish do not move all the time, by stats_data_cleaning_burst.py
-3. visualize and statistical comparison for acute response(stats_normalized_by_second.py), collect short-time response, normalized using batch, baseline activity, and light-sensitive level, and compare the differences using hotelling t2 test (stats_burst_duration.py),
+1. visualize and statistical comparison for acute response(stats_normalized_by_second.py), collect short-time response, normalized using batch, baseline activity, and light-sensitive level, and compare the differences using hotelling t2 test (stats_burst_duration.py),
-4. visualize and statistical comparison for 30 minutes activity (stats_normalized_by_min.py), collect response, normalized using batch, baseline activity, and light-sensitive level, and compare the differences using hotelling t2 test (stats_burst_duration.py),
+2. visualize and statistical comparison for 30 minutes activity (stats_normalized_by_min.py), collect response, normalized using batch, baseline activity, and light-sensitive level, and compare the differences using hotelling t2 test (stats_burst_duration.py),

-'''
-Not use:
-1. visualize burst duration with stats_visualize_burst.R, result in Figures/Stats/Quantization/Tg/all/scale/batch{},
-  all means all activity (burst + mid), burst mean only burst, raw is raw, scale is min_max scaling.
-2. visualize burst duration with stats_visualize_burst.R, result in Figures/Stats/Quantization/Tg/all/scale/batches,
-  all means all activity (burst + mid), burst mean only burst, raw is raw, scale is min_max scaling.
-'''
+##### Statistics for burst duration (using raw data) (Not used)
 Statistics for swimming distance
 1. generate label with ml_generate_label.py and save in Data/Quantization/Tg/{}W-batch{}/{}.npy
 2. get swimming distance (sum) from data and summarise data into one file, by stats_data_cleaning_distance.py,